-Please peruse this page and, if you are thinking of contributing a paper, decide which topic it best fits under
+If you are thinking of contributing a paper, let us know which topic you think it most belongs to.

 - Innovation and diversity in wildlife tourism for economic growth and biodiversity conservation in regional areas

 - Wildlife/human interactions (positive and negative): enhancing the positive and mitigating the negative